Does Take Carl's Jr. EBT in 2026?

 What Can You Buy With An EBT Card At Carl's Jr.?

-You can use your EBT card to purchase a variety of hot, prepared meals at Carl's Jr. This includes many of the restaurant's signature items and classic fast-food favorites.
+At participating Carl's Jr. locations, you can use your EBT card to purchase a variety of hot, prepared meals.
+This includes many of their classic menu items and combo meals.

-• Chicken Items: Choose from various chicken products, including popular Hand-Breaded Chicken Tenders, chicken sandwiches, and the brand's star-shaped Chicken Stars.
+Chicken Items: Options include their popular Hand-Breaded Chicken Tenders, various chicken sandwiches, and their unique star-shaped chicken nuggets.

-• Side Items: Your EBT card covers prepared sides like french fries that accompany your meal.
+Sides and Beverages: Your EBT card covers sides like french fries and non-alcoholic drinks such as sodas to complete your meal.

-• Breakfast Foods: You can also purchase hot prepared breakfast items where available.
+Breakfast Foods: Hot prepared breakfast items are also eligible for purchase where available.

 Why Isn’t EBT Accepted at More Carl's Jr. Locations?